 - Slightly lower build quality (more plastic-y)

-If you want to explore these models in more detail, then take a look at my comprehensive article that covers all of the best drawing tablets with screens, and read more on why the Huion Kamvas 13 is better than the Kamvas Pro 13.
+If you want to explore these models in more detail, then take a look at my comprehensive article that covers all of the best drawing tablets with screens, and read more on why the Huion Kamvas 13 is better than the Kamvas Pro 13, and compare the XP Pen Artist 15.6 Pro to the Huion Kamvas 16 Pro.

 Huion vs XP Pen Quick Comparisons